PankratzLab/bakeoff/README.md

 ### Slurm scripts

+`rufus_docker_nonarray.slrm` : Use for submitting a batch of samples as separate jobs.

 `rufus_docker_single.slrm` : Use for running a single sample in a container.

 `rufus_docker.slrm` : Use for submitting multiple batches of jobs with job arrays.

-`rufus_docker_nonarray.slrm` : Use for submitting a batch of samples as separate jobs.
+`rufus_single.slrm` : Use for submitting a single sample not in a container

 `backup_rufus.slrm` : Back up all RUFUS output to tier2 storage.
 This runs automatically in `runAll`